 3 Steps to Reduce DSO and Build Better Customer Relationships

-This blog explores three ways in which the accounts receivable function can be optimized for efficiency, improve business relationships, and outperform against core financial metrics like days sales outstanding.
+This blog explores three ways in which the accounts receivable function can be optimized for efficiency, improve business relationships, and outperform against core financial metrics like days sales outstanding, ultimately reducing DSO.

 Any Chief Financial Officer (CFO) can tell you how important timely payment collection is to the financial health of their business.
 In fact, SSON’s 2022 AR Pulse Check survey of 103 Shared Services and Outsourcing (SSO), Global Business Services (GBS), and Finance leaders found that Days Sales Outstanding (DSO) is the top metric chosen to gauge AR performance.

-These findings make it clear that Finance leaders value collections and receivables management processes and believe them to be integral contributors to positive business results.
+These findings make it clear that Finance leaders value collections and receivables management processes and believe them to be integral contributors to positive business results and reduced DSO.

 While getting paid quickly ensures healthy cash flow for covering expenses and investing in growth, accurate application of customer payments is also critical for providing superior customer payment experiences, end-to-end.
 For both acquiring valuable repeat customers and cementing strong customer relationships, timely and accurate cash application translates to faster credit replenishment which ultimately means more sales.